mozilla/experimenter/README.md

 Start a dev server listening on port 80 using the [Django runserver](https://docs.djangoproject.com/en/1.10/ref/django-admin/#runserver)

+### up_db

+Start postgresql, redis, autograph, kinto on their respective ports to allow running the Django runserver and yarn watchers locally (non containerized)

-### test
+### up_django

-Run the Django test suite with code coverage
+Start Django runserver, Celery worker, postgresql, redis, autograph, kinto on their respective ports to allow running the yarn watchers locally (non containerized)

-### lint
+### up_detached

-Run flake8 against the code
+Start all containers in the background (not attached to shell)

 ### check

-Run both test and lint
+Run all test and lint suites, this is run in CI on all PRs and deploys

 ### migrate

 Apply all django migrations

-### createuser

-Create an admin user in the local dev instance

 ### load_locales_countries